sanjeevsingh74/san_jeev/README.md

 <h4>Data Analyst | SQL & Python Enthusiast | BI & Visualization Expert | Insight-Driven Storyteller</h4>

 <h4>Passionate about transforming raw data into actionable insights to drive decision-making.
-My journey in data analytics is fueled by curiosity, problem-solving, and a keen eye for patterns hidden within data.</h4>
+My journey in data analytics is fueled by curiosity, problem-
+solving, and a keen eye for patterns hidden within data.</h4>

 <h4>I believe that data speaks volumes, and my goal is to decode its language using SQL, Python, Power BI, and Tableau.
 Every dataset is an opportunity to learn, experiment, and innovate.</h4>